DerelictOrg/derelictorg.github.io/docs/packages/gl3.md

 2. **Create an OpenGL context.**
 This may occur before or after `DerelictGL3.load` is called, but must be done before calling `DerelictGL3.reload` in the next step.
 DerelictGL3 does not provide the means of creating an OpenGL context.
 For that, use either the system API (like Win32) or a third-party library such as [SDL], [GLFW], or [SFML].
 3. **Call `DerelictGL3.reload`.**
-This must occur after `DerelictGL3.load` as been called and after an OpenGL context has been created.
+This must occur after `DerelictGL3.load` has been called and after an OpenGL context has been created.
 This will load all versions that have been configured from 1.2 and up, as well as any configured extensions.
 For maximum portability, this function should be called every time the OpenGL context is changed.

 The following example demonstrates.
 It uses the default DerelictGL3 free function configuration.
 It does not show the code to create the context.